WELZAY/WELZAY/README.md

 ###

 <p align="left">
-I'm Wedad, a passionate Data Analyst and Business Analyst.
+I'm Wedad, a passionate Data Analyst/Business Analyst.
 I'm all about turning messy data into golden insights!
 Whether it's predicting trends, crunching numbers, or just making sense of the chaos, I am your person!
 </p>

 ###